 Why do the same arguments keep happening?

-We all face challenges, conflicts and ruptures in our relationships – it’s part of being human.
-But why do some arguments seem to trigger deeper pain or repeat in familiar, frustrating patterns?
+We all experience challenges, conflicts, and ruptures in our relationships — it’s part of being human.
+Yet some arguments seem to touch deeper pain or repeat in familiar, frustrating patterns.

 A secure attachment allows us to feel authentic and comfortable in our own skin.
 It provides a stable sense of self and supports connection with others, while staying grounded and true to who we are.